joshski/swanny/README.md

     swanny server

-# Publish the static files
+...or publish the static files:

-When you are ready to publish your site, create a `public` directory with:

     swanny publish